google/physical-web/documentation/android_client_walkthrough.md

 So that’s it!
 Happy Physical Webbing!

 Please note that this app has been targeting Android L release (21) and has been tested primarily on the Nexus 5.

+##FCC Stuff
+###FCC Part 15.105(b) Warning Statement
+This equipment has been tested and found to comply with the limits for a Class B digital device, pursuant to part 15 of the FCC Rules.
+These limits are designed to provide reasonable protection against harmful interference in a residential installation.
+This equipment generates, uses and can radiate radio frequcny energy and, if not installed and used in accordance with the instructions, may cause harful interference to radio communications.
+However, there is no guarantee that interference will not occur in a particular installation.
+If this equipment does cause harmful interference to radio or television reception, which can be determined by running the equipment off and on, the user is encouraged to try to correct the interference by one or more of the following measures:

+1. Reorient or relocate the receiving antenna
+2. Increase the separation between the equipment and receiver
+3. Connect the equipment into an outlet on a circuit different from that to which the receiver is connected
+4. Consult the dealer or an experience radio/TV technician for help